mmbelkiman/Monogame-Particle-Engine-MgMercury/README.md

 *Attention*: This is a clone repository, with some changes that I believe to be interesting.

 -New stuffs:
---Put custom camera do draw particle --OpacityInterpolator2 with 3 states (initial,medium,final) --ParticleEffect now have play/pause
+--Put custom camera do draw particle<br />
+--OpacityInterpolator2 with 3 states (initial,medium,final)<br />
+--ParticleEffect now have play/pause<br />
 --Emmiter have 'public bool Loop', when false, the particle will show only one time.
 But if you want to show again, set "ForceLoop = true" at any time.